We may earn affiliate commissions for the recommended products. Learn more.

 Platforms, interface, and ease of use

-Whichever provider you end up picking between, both of them offer apps for Windows, macOS, Android, and iOS.
-The only difference is that Norton Secure VPN isn’t available for Linux users.
+Whichever provider you end up picking, both offer apps for Windows, macOS, Android, and iOS.
+The only difference is that Norton VPN isn’t available for Linux users.

 Despite that, the installation process of both NordVPN and Norton VPN is very quick and simple.
 Each VPN can be set up in minutes even by complete newbies.
 All you have to do is purchase the product, sign up, and install your VPN.